 A simulation of the cyclone with the MetUM, initialized at 0000 UTC 8 December 2011 from the Met Office global analysis, captured the cyclone's major features well with an overall southward displacement error at 1500 UTC of approximately 0.2° latitude.
 The location and shape of the cold front and bent-back front was very close to the analysis.
-However, on the south side of the cyclone, the strong winds in the model extended too far upwards without the marked step observed in the front that contained the strongest winds to lower levels.
-In the later stage, downwind of Scotland, the gradient in wind strength and θ_e across the frontal surface was too strong and the drop in wind speed towards the ocean surface was also too great.
+However, on the south side of the cyclone, the strong winds in the model extended too far upward without the marked step observed in the front that contained the strongest winds to lower levels.
+In the later stage, downwind of Scotland, the gradient in wind strength and θ_e across the frontal surface was too strong and the drop in wind speed toward the ocean surface was also too great.
 Both aspects are indicative of the turbulent mixing being too weak in the model at this later stage.
-The model simulation of humidity field was not as good as for winds and temperature.
+The model simulation of the humidity field was not as good as for winds and temperature.
 Two systematic errors were identified.
-Firstly, observations showed that sub-saturated air was wrapped within the warm seclusion, but around a cyclone core that was nearly saturated.
+First, observations showed that subsaturated air was wrapped within the warm seclusion, but around a cyclone core that was nearly saturated.
 The model captured this structure but the central regions of high relative humidity were too extensive.
-Secondly, deep cloud was observed along the warm side of the bent-back frontal surface coincident with the strongest winds, but the model put the cloud further towards the cyclone center across the wind speed gradient.
+Second, deep cloud was observed along the warm side of the bent-back frontal surface coincident with the strongest winds, but the model put the cloud farther toward the cyclone center across the wind speed gradient.

-Conclusions are now drawn regarding the scientific questions posed in Section 1:
+Conclusions are now drawn regarding the scientific questions posed in [section 1](#):

-6.0.1 How are strong wind regions south of the cyclone related to the CCB and sting jet air streams?
+- 1) How are strong wind regions south of the cyclone related to the CCB and sting jet airstreams?

-Back trajectory analysis within the MetUM simulation identified three distinct types of air stream arriving in the strong wind regions.
-Since the strong wind regions tend to move with the cyclone, the air streams must flow through them and so the air streams were identified at four different times: 0900 UTC, 1300 UTC, 1600 UTC and 1800 UTC.
-However, the ensemble-mean trajectory behavior for each type (S1, S2 and S3) was very consistent between the arrival times.
+Back trajectory analysis within the MetUM simulation identified three distinct types of airstream arriving in the strong wind regions.
+Since the strong wind regions tend to move with the cyclone, the airstreams must flow through them, and so the airstreams were identified at four different times: 0900, 1300, 1600, and 1800 UTC.
+However, the ensemble-mean trajectory behavior for each type (S1, S2, and S3) was very consistent between the arrival times.

-Air streams S1 and S3 both traveled three quarters of the way around the cyclone, starting ahead of the warm front and staying on the cold flank of the bent-back front.
+Airstreams S1 and S3 both traveled three quarters of the way around the cyclone, starting ahead of the warm front and staying on the cold flank of the bent-back front.
 Both ascended slowly on average from the boundary layer, S1 slightly faster than S3 and curving round at a slightly smaller radius.
 Acceleration in wind speed in a system-relative frame was greatest ahead of the cyclone (on the east) and around the northern flank with the extension of the bent-back front.
 Ascent was fastest on average along the northern and western flanks.
-Therefore these were both identified with the CCB.
+Therefore, these were both identified with the CCB.

-Air stream S2 descended from the cloud head on the west side of the cyclone center towards the east-southeast.
+Airstream S2 descended from the cloud head on the west side of the cyclone center toward the east-southeast.
 The trajectories entered the cloud head from a spread of locations, some on the northern flank but many ascending from the southwest reaching a cusp at maximum altitude in the cloud head where they changed direction and descended to the east-southeast.
-In a system-relative frame the cusp was associated with very light winds and the air stream accelerated rapidly on descent.
-S2 is associated with the sting jet air stream.
+In a system-relative frame, the cusp was associated with very light winds and the airstream accelerated rapidly on descent.
+S2 is associated with the sting jet airstream.

-6.0.2 Are the air streams identified using the model observed to have distinct air mass properties?
+- 2) Are the airstreams identified using the model observed to have distinct airmass properties?